davin12345678910/CSE403_RCRSPTeam/reports/Week6_status_report.md

 ### Sol Zamora
 What I did:
+I helped designed the backend infrastructure, writing tests for it, and debugging the failing tests.
+I also helped setting up the github actions for our CI testing, which was producing an unexpected delay.
+Lastly, I also helped writing the documentation for testing environment.

 what I learned:
+I learned that JavaScript can be used to build a reliable backend.
+At first, I was planning on writing the serverside code in Java since it's the language I'm most familiar with and is commonly used for backend services.
+However, this would result in problems later down the line when trying to transfer data from the frontend to the backend, which would've been written in different languages.
+Fortunately, Davin suggested that we instead code the backend in JavaScript and save ourselves the hassle, which has worked out great!

 what I had trouble on:
+I had trouble installing some of the dependencies required to execute the code on my machine.
+Several of my teammates use a different machine than I, and this resulted in different dependencies being required to run the test suite.

 what I am stuck on:
+I am stuck on writing deeper and more involved tests for the test suite.
+I am still new to JavaScript, so I'm trying to learn the syntax for development and testing as we go.

 ## Plans for next week: